VladPrytula/funcan_rl/Week_1/final/day_3/Day_3_FINAL.md

 This progression—from the restrictive but powerful MCT, through the one-sided Fatou, to the general DCT—mirrors the historical development of integration theory.
 Each theorem is proved using the previous one as a tool.

 **Open Question for Day 4:** In the proof of the Carathéodory extension theorem (tomorrow's extended proof), we will construct Lebesgue measure on $\mathbb{R}^n$ from outer measure.
 Where in that construction do we use countable additivity?
-How does the σ-algebra structure ensure that Lebesgue measure is well-defined?
-Identify the exact proof step that requires the σ-algebra structure.
+How does the $\sigma$-algebra structure ensure that Lebesgue measure is well-defined?
+Identify the exact proof step that requires the $\sigma$-algebra structure.

 **Looking Ahead:**
 - **Week 2, Day 1:** We will apply DCT to prove that $L^1$ convergence implies almost-everywhere convergence of a subsequence, a result essential for stochastic approximation (Week 34).